-Read on to find out about the best camera flash units in 2019.
+Read on to find out about the best camera flash units.

 A camera flash is an external unit which attaches to your camera via the hot shoe.
 It’s a lot more powerful than a built-in flash.
 And it will allow you to take better quality photos.

 The following are just some of the advantages a flash gun has over a built-in flash.

 - Off-camera flash – A camera flash can be used off-camera by using either infra-red, radio or a change in light as its trigger.
 The ability to do this will give you much more creative potential.

 - More power – While not as powerful as studio lights, a flash unit still packs a serious punch.
 If you use multiple units you’ll be able to build a mobile studio.